-School Library We have many books, videos and online resources to loan student for research.
+School Library We have a variety of books, and online resources to loan student for research.

 VALUATION AND GRADING PROCEDURES

 Every student's progress will be graded in both the practical and theory portion of their course.
 All classroom experience will be evaluated by supervising instructors.
 These will be openly discussed with student after their presentation to assist in immediately improving any weakness.
 Evaluation Progress sheets will be used to record progress.